maciejg-git/litewind-alpine-documentation/documentation/modal.md

 ### Modal placement and size

 By default modal is centered and 50% wide.
-The placement and size of the modal can be changed by modifying tailwind classes on the `positioner` element.
+The placement and size of the modal can be changed with Tailwind classes on the `positioner` element.
 Here is an example of few possible placement and size options:

 {% render "example.liquid" example: "examples/modal-position.liquid", tabs: examples.modalPosition %}